SDBrett/jekyllblog/_posts/2017-03-29-powershell-logging-json-format.md

 Values which are &#8220;Null&#8221; will write the string &#8220;&#8221; to the log file.

-The function and it&#8217;s parameters can be modified easily, making it applicable.
+The function and it';s parameters can be modified easily, making it applicable.

 #### Output and Parsing